Last Updated Date: July 18, 2013

 10. Second Level Support (Resellers Only)

 If you are a reseller of the Supported Software, you shall provide First Level support to end-users.
 “First Level” support means first line and direct inquiries from end-users, including (1) email, phone, online chat and all other direct interaction with end-users about the Supported Software; (2) diagnosis of Issues; and (3) resolution of Issues.
-If after reasonable commercial efforts you are unable to diagnose or resolve an Issue, you may contact DataStax for “Second Level” Support.
+If after reasonable commercial efforts you are unable to diagnose or resolve an Issue, and upon payment of applicable fees, you may contact DataStax for “Second Level” Support.
 You shall use commercially reasonable efforts to provide DataStax with data, process information, online access to the Supported Software, supporting analysis, and access to the end-user’s Technical Contact as reasonably required to allow DataStax to resolve reported Issues.